Hearing your words, and not a word among them

 Flattened your words against your speaking mouth.

-We are busy working to bring Edna St. Vincent Millay's "Hearing your words, and not a word among them" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Hearing your words, and not a word among them" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Hearing your words, and not a word among them" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.